 The PRESIDING OFFICER.
 Under the previous order, H.J.
 Res 134, received today from the House, is deemed as passed.
 The joint resolution (H.J.
 Res.
-134) was considered read the third time and passed.
+134)

 Mr. CONRAD.
-Mr. President, I sugest the absence of a quorum.

-The PRESIDING OFFICER (Mr. JEF-FORDS).
+Mr. President, I suggest the absence of a quorum.
+The PRESIDING OFFICER (Mr. JEFceeded to call the roll.

+FORDS).
 The clerk will call the roll.

 The assistant legislative clerk proceeded to call the roll.

 Mr. CONRAD.
-Mr. President, I ask unanimous consent that the order for the quorum call be rescinded.
+Mr. President, I ask unanimous consent that the order for the guorum cell be rescinded.